-- Socks must be worn and must be white, black, or navy.
-Compression socks with muted colors (i.e. all black, all white, all navy) may be worn. - Students wearing a skirt must wear skin-toned or navy-blue hosiery (nylons/stockings/tights).
+- consist of white, black, or navy socks.
+Compression socks with muted colors (i.e. all black, all white, all navy) may be worn.
+If wearing a skirt, hosiery must be skin-toned or navy-blue

+- consist of solid white, black, or navy shoes

+- o must be closed toe and closed heel

+- o must have discreet trim and/or logo

+- must be non-porous shoes

+- o must have non-skid soles